yusdacra/website/content/info/about.md

 title = "about me"
 +++

 Hello.
-This is where I post about my stuff.
+This is where I post about stuff.
-Feel free to send me an e-mail or DM on Discord / Matrix (i prefer Matrix) if you have anything to ask.
+Feel free to send an e-mail or DM me on Matrix if you have anything to ask.

 + Contact:
-  - Matrix: @yusdacra:matrix.org
+  - Matrix: @yusdacra:matrix.tchncs.de
-  - Discord: arcadsuy#7447
   - E-Mail: y.bera003.06@pm.me
   - GitLab: <https://gitlab.com/yusdacra>
   - GitHub: <https://github.com/yusdacra>